Sowhom638/MajorProject-frontend/README.md

 ---

 ## Contact
-for bugs informin or feature requesting , reach out to ghoshsowhom638@gmail.com
+for bugs informing or feature requesting , reach out to ghoshsowhom638@gmail.com